Please confirm your editon.

 Nevada also hosts world-class examples of low-sulfidation epithermal gold deposits.
 In fact, it was an epithermal type system that kicked off the Nevada gold rush in the mid-1800s with the discovery of the Comstock Lode in what is now known as the Walker Lane gold trend.
 In addition to Comstock, several well-known deposits are associated with this trend, including Kinross’ producing Round Mountain mine; Hecla Mining Company’s (NYSE:HL) producing Hollister, Fire Creek and Midas mines; and the past-producing Tonopah and Goldfield deposits.

 Epithermal vein-type deposits are among the world’s most important precious metals producers.
 In fact, they are the world’s second-largest source of gold, accounting for about 12 percent of annual gold production.
 Low-sulfidation epithermal deposits are often high-grade, making them excellent targets for both major and junior explorers.
 In fact, Hecla’s three Nevada mines are prime examples of low-sulfidation epithermal deposits and are some of the highest-grade gold mines in the world.

-This INNSpired article was written according to INN editorial standards to educate investors.
 INN does not provide investment advice and the information on this profile should not be considered a recommendation to buy or sell any security.
-INN does not endorse or recommend the business, products, services or securities of any company profiled.
+INN does not endorse or recommend the business, products, services, or securities of any company profiled.